theforeman/hammer-cli-foreman/doc/host_create.md

 Available keys for `--interface`:
 ```
-name         # eg. eth0
+compute_name         # eg. eth0
-network      # select one of available networks for a cluster
+compute_network      # select one of available networks for a cluster
 ```

 Available keys for `--volume`: